a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 Trinity College Dublin.

 I specialize in conflict research and my research interests are explaining sexual violence in armed conflicts and insurgent behaviour.\
-In my thesis "***"Explaining variation in sexual violence in civil war: Understanding patterns of combatant socialisation"***,I focus on explaining and predicting socialisation patternsby rebel groups in connection to conflict-related sexual violence.
+In my thesis "***"Explaining variation in sexual violence in civil war: Understanding patterns of combatant socialisation"***, I focus on explaining and predicting socialisation patterns by rebel groups in connection to conflict-related sexual violence.

 As part of my thesis I am conducting the **“*Socialisation and Political Education in Rebel Groups***” (SOPERG) data project.
 The SOPERG Project dataset measures how African rebel groups utilize political education to facilitate socialization among their members.